What is Cryptocurrency? Breaking Down the Crypto Basics for Beginners

 What is Blockchain And How Does it Allow for Decentralization?

 You can’t answer the question, “what is cryptocurrency” without explaining the biggest motivator behind Bitcoin’s creation — decentralization.
+It's another example of crypto basic for beginners.

 Rather than going through intermediaries like a bank or brokerage, the software itself is the middleman, allowing buyers, sellers, lenders, and borrowers alike to make secure, validated transactions on a peer-to-peer basis without any institution involved.
 Many, but not all cryptocurrencies are decentralized networks.
 Blockchain technology is what makes decentralization possible for coins like Bitcoin:

 Blockchain is a type of database that contains a public, digital ledger (record) of all transactions made pertaining to a specific coin.
 Every single transaction, however small or big, is grouped into blocks and chained together in chronological order, hence the name “blockchain”.
+But how does blockchain work?

 Blockchain is powered by nodes, or individual computers owned by members of the network; thousands of nodes have the same, full record of this data, making it impossible for one node to manipulate the information without the others knowing about it.
 Nodes communicate in order to check and validate each new block of transactions added to the blockchain, solidifying them and making the transactions irreversible.
 This network is decentralized because no one owns the ledger.
 Instead, all the members collectively oversee it and, ideally, abide by its rules and safeguard the security of the transactions.